nhuesmann/chefd-connect-api-documentation/README.md

 Once logged in, you will need to do the following:

-1. Create a Shop
+1. Create a Shop.
-   * Click the Shops navigation link
+   * Click the Shops navigation link.
-   * Fill out the required fields and click Create when finished
+   * Fill out the required fields and click Create when finished.
-2. Create an App token
+2. Create an App token.
-   * Click the Apps navigation link
+   * Click the Apps navigation link.
    * Click Create App to generate an App token.

 You may now use the generated token credentials to begin interacting with the API.